 Cauchon was overtly engaged in business in Manitoba, and this activity may more deeply have shocked those who did not appreciate his discreet role in politics.
 He arrived in Winnipeg at the time of the economic boom resulting from the building of the railway and continued the game of speculation which had already made him rich in Quebec.
 According to Dubuc, he realized a profit of some $500,000.
 The Manitoba Daily Free Press asserted in March 1882 that it had learned from an authoritative source in Ottawa that Cauchon had already made a profit of $1,000,000.
 His speculation included such deals as the sale of 120 lots in three evenings for $15,243.50 at Point Douglas (now part of Winnipeg), and of 470 acres for $283,000 at St Boniface.
 In December 1880 he had bought a lot for $60,000 in the heart of Winnipeg, opposite the large new Hudson’s Bay Company building.
 On it he built a splendid four-storey edifice in Grecian style for offices and stores.
 Known as the Cauchon Block, it cost $100,000 to build.
 But caught unawares and ruined by the crash of 1882, Cauchon had to abandon his “palace” to his creditors in September 1884; he had lived in it for a few months, having decided to remain in Winnipeg at the end of his term of office.
 Then he retired with his son to a homestead called Whitewood in the Qu’Appelle valley.
 He lived there on “hard-tack and bacon,” and died on 23 Feb.
 1885.

-Cauchon had been married three times, a fact which prompted Robert Rumilly to remark that he had “the physique of Bluebeard.”
-On 10 July 1844 at Quebec he married Julie Lemieux, and they had two children, Joseph and Joséphine; then in 1866 he married Marie-Louise Nolan, and they had a son, Nolan; on 1 Feb.
+Cauchon had been married three times, a fact which prompted Robert Rumilly* to remark that he had “the physique of Bluebeard.”
+On 10 July 1844 at Quebec he married Julie Lemieux, and they had ten children, of whom two, Joseph and Joséphine, survived him.
+On 26 Nov.
+1866, at Saint-Colomb-de-Sillery (Quebec), he married Maria-Louisa Noulan, and of the four children born of this marriage only a son, Noulan*, reached adulthood.
+Lastly, on 1 Feb.
 1880 in Chicago, he took as his third wife Emma Lemoine of Ottawa.